BKinya/Tower-of-Hanoi/README.md

 Recursion may be efficient from the programmers point of view

-Recursion may not be efficient from computer point  of view
+Recursion may not be efficient from computer point  of view.
+One of the downsides of recursion is memory consumption since a stack is maintained with each level of depth.
+An iterative approach is preferred to save on memory since the variables of each previous iteration are replaced or reused.

 More information about recursion can be found here: https://www.youtube.com/watch?v=WPSeyjX1-4s&list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA&index=22